mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 <p class="caption">(\#fig:diablo-perf)(ref:diablo-perf)</p>
 </div>

 (ref:diablo-perf) **Choosing the number of components in `block.plsda` using `perf()` with 10 x 10-fold CV function in the `breast.TCGA` study**.
-Classification error rates (overall and balanced, see Section 2.3) are represented on the y-axis with respect to the  number of components on the x-axis for each prediction distance presented in PLS-DA in Seciton 3.4 and detailed in Extra reading material 3 from Module 3.
+Classification error rates (overall and balanced, see Module 2) are represented on the y-axis with respect to the  number of components on the x-axis for each prediction distance presented in PLS-DA in Seciton 3.4 and detailed in Extra reading material 3 from Module 3.
 Bars show the standard deviation across the 10 repeated folds.
 The plot shows that the error rate reaches a minimum from 2 to 3 dimensions.

 The performance plot indicates that two components should be sufficient in the final model, and that the centroids distance might lead to better prediction.
 A balanced error rate (BER) should be considered for further analysis.